telegraph/release_assist/README.md

 # NOTE: this is a public repository

-### This action creates a draft release from the commit messages on a PR.
-Then updates the PR with the generated version number and changelog
+### This action creates deletes the most recent draft release.

 # Build